pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 eliminate this boilerplate using ``BindableAction`` and ``BindingReducer``.

-First, we can conform the action type to ``BindableAction`` by collapsing all of the individual, field-mutating actions into a single case that holds a ``BindingAction`` generic over the reducer's
+First, we can conform the action type to ``BindableAction`` by collapsing all of the individual, field-mutating actions into a single case that holds a ``BindingAction`` that is generic over the reducer's state:
-state:

 ```swift
 @Reducer